mckean1/Legacies/SIMULATION_LOOP.md

 - internal cohesion changes

 ### 11. ChronicleSystem
-Identify meaningful world changes worth surfacing to the player.
+Identify meaningful world changes worth surfacing to the player after upstream pressure-driven consequences have settled.

 This stage should produce structured event candidates, not raw text first.